 You might think that nurses are at the most risk of injury due to lifting heavy patients each day.
 But nurses have specialist manual handling training and are taught the safest way to lift, what their limits are and can identify specific aids to help them.
 The same applies to sports people and dancers, as they rarely experience back injury.

 The majority of people in the 21st Century spend most days sitting at their desk, staring at their computers or other screens.
 If this sounds like you then it’s important that you take the time out in your day to walk around, even if it’s just for a few minutes an hour.
 Try and walk as much as you can, don’t give into temptation by using the lifts, opt for the stairs whenever you can.
 Besides losing weight and avoiding back pain, exercise is really good for lowering blood pressure, relieving stress and depression.

 When you pick up a heavy load or package keep your back straight, do not bend from the waist and always bend your knees!
 If satchels and backpacks aren’t worn properly they can lead to back problems.
 Do not sling a heavy bag over your shoulder, in doing so you can cause your spine and shoulders to twist as the weight is distributed unevenly – a recipe for future pain.
 Be sure to carry any weight in the centre line of your body, try to ensure that it doesn’t put an awkward sideways pressure on the spine or back muscles.

-Have you suffered from a back related injury as a result of something you have done at work?
+Have you suffered a back-related injury as a result of something you have done at work?
 To find out more about how Cute Injury can help, get in touch with us today.
 No Win No Fee*